Time zones and formats

 To set or change the time zone for the entire account, follow these steps:

-Go to the account Settings from the primary navigation menu, and then select Account Profile from the left side menu.
+STEP 1: From your Corsizio dashboard, go to the account Settings (in the primary navigation menu at the top), and then select Account Profile from the left side menu.

-Use the Default Time Zone dropdown menu to select your time zone.
+STEP 2: Use the Default Time Zone dropdown menu to select your time zone.
 It may be reflected by your exact location or a location closest to your time zone.
-For example, someone in Tampa, Florida, or Savannah, Georgia may choose “America/New York - EST/EDT” or another eastern time zone location.
+For example, someone in Tampa, Florida, or Savannah, Georgia, may choose “America/New York - EST/EDT” or another Eastern Time Zone location.

 This is now the time zone that will be associated with all of the events that you create in this account unless you override this time zone for any events as outlined below.